Prevalence of $\rho$-irregularity and related properties

 Then there exists a constant $\mu > 0$ independent of $f, s, t$ such that

 \end{lemma}

-\begin{proof} We can assume wlog $f$ to be real valued, since otherwise we can just apply separately estimates for $\Re f$ and $\Im f$, which still satisfy the above assumptions.
+\begin{proof} We can assume without loss of generality $f$ to be real valued, since otherwise we can just apply separately estimates for $\Re f$ and $\Im f$, which still satisfy the above assumptions.
 Suppose first that $| t - s | \leqslant C_f$.
 Then we have the trivial estimate

-which immediately implies the estimate~{\eqref{sec4.1 exp estimate lemma}} in this case.
+which immediately implies the estimate~\eqref{sec4.1 exp estimate lemma} in this case.

-Suppose now that $| t - s | / C_f^{} \geqslant 1$.
+Suppose now that $| t - s | / C_f \geqslant 1$.
 Let $n \in \mathbb{N}$ to be fixed later; define $t_k = s + k (t - s) / n$ for $k \in \{ 0, \ldots, n \}$ and

 Setting $S_n = \sum_{k = 0}^{n - 1} Z_k$, $S_n$ is a martingale and it holds